cancelchain/documentation/docs/source/usage.rst

 .. py:data:: MILLER_ADDRESSES

-    The list of wallet addresses that when authenticated are granted the role of ``MILLER``.
+    The list of wallet addresses and/or `regular expressions`_ that when matched and authenticated are granted the role of ``MILLER``.
 See :ref:`API Roles` for more information.

     This value can also be set using the environment variable ``CC_MILLER_ADDRESSES`` with a list of wallet addresses in `JSON array`_ format.